Catalonia occupies the upper right side of the Spanish peninsula *

 along with mild temperatures and clear skies give a unique and strong character to the different regions.

-The Catalan Pyrenees spreads from the west (Val d'Aran)
+The Catalan Pyrenees spreads for 350 km from the west

-The coastal areas includes the French Vermillion Coast and the Costa Brava (“wild coast”).
-Along 200 km, landscapes provide a magnificent succession of well-preserved capes and rocky cliffs, deep valleys interspersed with sandy beaches and pebble coves ("cales") sometimes of difficult access.
+The coastal areas include the Vermillion Coast and the popular Costa Brava (“wild coast”).
+Along 200 km, landscapes provide a magnificent succession of capes, cliffs, sandy beaches and pebble coves ("cales") sometimes of difficult access, all of them well-preserved.

 The walking routes have been there since ancestral times, especially inland where most of the historical heritage is concentrated.